matthew-davis/dundeepublicdatahack2/Listed Buildings Map/README.txt

 This Unity application lets you view listed buildings in the city of Dundee.
 Use the mouse to move the camera and click on pins to view information about them.
+The pins are coloured to indicate their listing category: red is A, yellow is B and green is C.

 Because of file size I've only included the executable here.
 The full project can be found at https://github.com/mattstark256/listed-buildings-map